Dana Point State Marine Conservation Area

 Dana Point State Marine Conservation Area (SMCA) is located about 20 miles south of Huntington Beach along Highway 1, nestled between South Laguna and Dana Point in Orange County.
 Its northern border abuts Laguna Beach SMCA (No-Take).
 Dana Point SMCA covers nearly four square miles of marine habitat from shore to depths of around 150 feet.
 Beachgoers, whale watchers, anglers, surfers and tidepoolers enjoy this spot regularly.

 The coves, sandy beaches, rocky reefs, surfgrass beds, and kelp forests provide refuge for thriving California spiny lobster populations, many species of fish and birds, and rich tidepool communities.
 Scuba and free divers who venture beyond the waves can explore the giant kelp forests and may encounter California halibut, bright garibaldi or leopard sharks.
-Dolphins and sea lions are commonly seen from shore, and onshore tidepools expose vibrant marine life like scurrying crabs and the swaying tentacles of moonglow anemones.
+Dolphins and sea lions are commonly seen from shore, where rocky tidepools expose vibrant marine life like scurrying crabs and the swaying tentacles of moonglow anemones.

 Regulations